Javonet/javonet-docs/v2/getting-started/getting-started-dotnet.md

 Javonet is available as a Nuget package which can be downloaded from Nuget public repository or from [My Javonet Portal](https://my.javonet.com).

 For application using .NET (Core) 3.1 or higher use [Javonet.Netcore.Sdk](https://www.nuget.org/packages/Javonet.Netcore.Sdk) Package
 For applications using .NET Framework 4.7.2 and higher use [Javonet.Clr.Sdk](https://www.nuget.org/packages/Javonet.Clr.Sdk) Package.
 Package can be installed with Nuget Package Manager:

 ![Install Javonet in Nuget](/v2/images/getting-started-dotnet-nuget.png?raw=true "Install Javonet in Nuget")

-Or with .NET CLI:
+Or with .NET CLI for .NET applications:
 :::code source="v2/snippets/csharp/common/install.ps1" ID="Netcore_Install":::
-or
+or for .NET Framework applications
 :::code source="v2/snippets/csharp/common/install.ps1" ID="Clr_Install":::

-## Activate Javonet
+## Get activation key

 Use [register](https://my.javonet.com/signup/?type=free) or [log in](https://my.javonet.com/signin/) page to get license key, which is necessary to activate Javonet.